If you’re looking to sell your house or investment property in Orlando without using a real estate agent, we can help.

 After all, paying 5-6% of the sale of a property in a commission is a lot of money.
 In certain situations, Florida brokers and real estate agents can be very useful and earn their commission.
 Not always.

-There’s a few ways to avoid paying high commissions in your Florida sale.
+There are a few ways to avoid paying high commissions in your Florida sale.

 First, there’s a tricky custom that you’ve gotta know about.